facebookarchive/hack-langspec/spec/15-functions.md

 There may be more arguments than parameters, in which case, the library functions `func_num_args` (§xx), `func_get_arg` (§xx), and `func_get_args` (§xx) can be used to get access to the complete argument list that was passed.

 The presence of the `async` modifier declares the function to be asynchronous ([§§](15-functions.md#asynchronous-functions)).
 For an async function, control may be transferred back to the caller before the flow of execution reaches any `return` statement or the function-closing brace.
 In such a case, the Awaitable object that will be returned to the caller later on acts like a placeholder that will eventually be filled with the return result.

+A function having a *return-type* of `noreturn` never returns.
+Instead, it, or a function it calls directly or indirectly, terminates in some other manner, such as by throwing an exception or by calling the non-returning library function `exit`.

 A method having a *return-type* of `this` allows that method to return an object created via `new static` ([§§](10-expressions.md#the-new-operator)).
 In such cases, the type actually returned depends on whether the method is called on an instance of its own class or on one that is an instance of a derived class.
 (See [§§](21-attributes.md#attribute-__consistentconstruct) for an example.)